kel151/Flixlog/README.md

 <h2>Wireframes/Flowcharts</h2>
 <p>I used <a href="https://balsamiq.com/">balsamiq</a> to develop the wireframes for this project.
 I chose balsamiq because their process for creating wireframes is quick, simple, and intuitive.
 Having the wireframes developed before commencing the project made development much easier and more straightforward.
 It provided a basic blueprint that I could follow which made the endeavor faster and more manageable.

-The wireframes can be found <a href="https://github.com/kel151/Flixlog/tree/master/wireframes">here</a>.</p>
+The wireframes can be found <a href="https://github.com/kel151/Flixlog/tree/master/wireframes">here</a>.
+However, certain elements of the initial wireframes were left out of the final project due to time constraints.
+These elements include the log-in feature and the user account page.</p>

 <h3>Account Creation Flowchart:</h3>
 <p>Despite the account creation and log in process seeming rather simple, I still opted to create a very basic flowchart for it for the purposes of visualizing the user's journey.
-It can be found <a href="https://github.com/kel151/Flixlog/tree/master/fl%20wireframes/flowcharts">here.</a></p>
+It can be found <a href="https://github.com/kel151/Flixlog/tree/master/fl%20wireframes/flowcharts">here.
+The account creation feature was left out due to time constraints.</a></p>

 <h3>Database Design:</h3>
 <p>I used NoSQL features from MongoDB in order to be able to map out the collection below.</p>